Art and the Zen of Leadership

 I had a chance to witness a microcosm of these processes at Take The Lead’s July 18 fundraising event hosted by artist Linda Stein.

-joins me in welcoming everyone while artist Linda Stein strikes her own power pose in front of one of her iconic pieces
+The award-winning actress Kathleen Turner joins me in welcoming everyone while artist Linda Stein strikes her own power pose in front of one of her iconic pieces.

 After navigating down three steep flights of stairs into the subterranean cocoon of Stein’s gallery, the guests typically stopped to take in the surroundings, transfixed by Stein’s over-the-top gorgeous body-swapping sculptures, wall pieces, and wearable art.
 We had entered a different culture.